 On an e-commerce site or business application, every feature (account creation, search engine, checkout process) addresses a critical need.
 User Impact: If an “Add to Cart” button fails, the customer experience is disrupted.
 Business Impact: A functional bug in production leads to a direct loss of revenue and damages the brand’s reputation.

-To ensure comprehensive coverage, functional testing is divided into several layers, often following the logic of the testing pyramid: Unit testing: Performed by developers, it validates each component or function of the code in isolation.
-Integration testing: It verifies that the various software modules communicate correctly with one another.
+For comprehensive coverage, functional testing is structured into several layers, often following the test pyramid logic: Unit testing: Performed by developers, it validates each component or function of the code in isolation.
+Integration testing: It verifies that different software modules communicate correctly with each other.